Deviations of ergodic sums for toral translations II. Boxes: Poisson distribution of small divisors

-Here and below when we consider the Poisson process on a real line times a torus the intensity is always computed with respect to the Lebesgue measure on the lines times the Haar measure on the torus (that is the measure of the whole torus is equal to one).
-This normalization is convenient since in Lemma \ref{LmPT} we need to have a probability measure on the second factor.
+Here and below when we consider the Poisson process on a real line times a torus the intensity is always computed with respect to the Lebesgue measure on the line times the Haar measure on the torus.
+This normalization is convenient since in Lemma \ref{LmPT}(c) we need to have a probability measure on the second factor.